 Are there any recommendations for on-line monitoring of the units to pick-up warning signs that the problem exists in the other units?

 No such recommendations received from GE/Brush.
+GE did request that we perform visual inspection at convienent oppurtunities but did not specify actual frequency.
+All units have been inspected by GE/Brush/OEC as part of the workscope currently underway.

 Long Term Service Contract